skadakar/garble/README.md

 # GARBLE

-Numberstation supporting PSK and OTP based data encryption over radio with speech synthesized audio.
+Numberstation supporting Vigenere, PSK and OTP based data encryption over radio with speech synthesized audio.
 You have the option to add prefix to your encoded message, to let people know what PSK or OTP is being used by setting the --prefix variable.

 ### Autoplaylist: